angelariggs/pa11y-setup/config/README.md

 ## Dumping the Database

 Once you've set up the project's dashboard by adding URLs and running Pa11y against each of them, you'll need to dump the database into the project repo.
-* From the pa11y repo, run `mongodump --db=<project> --out=/Users/<user>/Sites/<project>/tests/pa11y/data`.
+* From the `pa11y-setup` repo, run `mongodump --db=<project> --out=/Users/<user>/Sites/<project>/tests/pa11y/data`.
     * **NOTE:** You do have to use the full `/Users/<user>` instead of `~` for the `out` parameter.
     * The `db` parameter comes from the database name in our config file.
-Using the previous Metal Toad repo example, we named the database `mongodb://localhost/mtm-d8-rebuild`, so the full command would be `mongodump --db=<project> --out=/Users/<user>/Sites/<project>/tests/pa11y/data`
 * In the project's repo, verify that the database folder was created.
 You should see `<project>/tests/pa11y/data/<project db>`.
     * The `<project db>` folder should have 4 files: `results.bson`, `results.metadata.json`, `tasks.bson`, and `tasks.metadata.json`.
 The tasks refer to the URLs you added in the Dashboard, and the results refer to the results of running Pa11y against those URLs.
 * Commit these changes to the repo and put in a PR, so the next user can pull down the database. **NAMING CONVENTION:** Let's use `pa11y` for the branch name, in case someone will be using the Dashboard before the PR is merged.
 Don't make the next person guess which branch they need to checkout.

 ## Restoring the Database

 Restoring the database is what allows a different user to access the project's Pa11y Dashboard.
-The steps here assume that the person pulling the Pa11y database already has the Pa11y repo set up.
+The steps here assume that the person pulling the Pa11y database already has the `pa11y-setup` repo cloned and ready.

 * Navigate to the *project repo* and pull the latest code, so you have the config file.
 If the PR was merged by the time you've gotten to this step, you'll have the database dump on the dev branch.
 Otherwise, hope that Past You or your coworkers used a logical branch name for their commit.
-  * If this is your first time using Pa11y on a particular project, you'll need to create a local [symlink](http://apple.stackexchange.com/questions/115646/how-can-i-create-a-symbolic-link-in-terminal) from the config file to your local pa11y repo, making sure to use absolute paths.
+  * If this is your first time using Pa11y on a particular project, you'll need to create a local [symlink](http://apple.stackexchange.com/questions/115646/how-can-i-create-a-symbolic-link-in-terminal) from the config file to your local `pa11y-setup` repo, making sure to use absolute paths.
 No need to commit that symlinked file.
-  * Example: `ln -s ~/Sites/mtm-d8-rebuild/tests/pa11y/config/mtm-d8-rebuild.json ~/Sites/pa11y/config`
+  * Example: `ln -s ~/Sites/<project>/tests/pa11y/config/<project>.json ~/Sites/pa11y-setup/config`
-* Navigate to the pa11y repo and pull the latest code.
+* Navigate to the `pa11y-setup` repo and pull the latest code.
 * Get the database dump by running `mongorestore --db=<project> /Users/<user>/Sites/<project>/tests/pa11y/data/<project db>`.
-    * For example, the full command would be `mongorestore --db=<project> /Users/<user>/Sites/<project>/tests/pa11y/data/<project>`

 Now you're ready to access the project's Pa11y Dashboard!
 Go back up to the [Using the Pa11y Dashboard](#using-the-pa11y-dashboard) section for steps.
 If you make changes to the existing URLs, add or delete URLs, or run Pa11y on any of the URLs, you'll need to do another database dump.